-- The Tyler Athletic Department will have a total of seventeen (17) AED units. - AEDs will be located in the following locations throughout the School District - Four (4) units will be located at the John Tyler High School Campus.
-Field House, Gym, (2) Athletic Training Room - Four (4) units will be located at the Robert E. Lee High School Campus.
-Field House, P Gym, Aux Weight Room, Training Room - Two (2) units will be located at CHRISTUS Trinity Mother Frances Rose Stadium.
-One (1) each on the home and visiting team concessions stands. - One (1) unit will be located at Mike Carter Field. - One (1) Unit at each of the 5 Middle School - Professional staff in each location will use their best efforts to provide appropriate security and access to certified AED users.
+- The Tyler Athletic Department will have a total of seventeen (17) AED units. - AEDs will be located in the following locations throughout the School District - Four (4) units will be located at the Tyler High School Campus.
+Field House, Gym, (2) Athletic Training Room - Four (5) units will be located at the Tyler Legacy High School Campus.
+Field House, Main gym - next to concession stand, outside practice gyms, Training Room and Baseball/Softball concession stand. - Two (2) units will be located at CHRISTUS Trinity Mother Frances Rose Stadium.
+One (1) each on the home and visiting team concessions stands. - > One (1) unit will be located at Mike Carter Field. - > One (1) Unit at each of the 5 Middle School - Professional staff in each location will use their best efforts to provide appropriate security and access to certified AED users.